 ...is be smart.
 Whichever way you choose follow these steps to get peace of mind that your purchase is sound.

-There is never any guarantee with any used car so follow the necessary while keeping mind your personal preferences.
-If you need to pay to have that peace of mind that a certified vehicle brings, than do so.
-And if you want to save a few thousand dollars on a non-certified vehicle, than do so!
+There is never any guarantee with any used car so follow the necessary steps while keeping mind your personal preferences.
+If you need to pay to have that peace of mind that a certified vehicle brings, then do so.
+And if you want to save a few thousand dollars on a non-certified vehicle, then do so!

 Before buying any vehicle always research and make sure you are knowledgeable on the subject so you can get the best bang for your buck.
 This article is your first step so you are well on your way!